argrelay/argrelay/docs/dev_notes/code_style.md

     *   It helps navigation.
     *   The content is not really bloated - there are more files but each has fewer lines.

-*   Stick with flat module structure = only one sub-dir under package name.
+*   Flatten module structure = only one sub-dir under package name.

+    TODO: TODO_78_94_31_68: split argrelay into multiple packages Due to ongoing package-splitting activity, the flatness (or depth) of the nesting is rather arbitrary:
+          *   simpler top-level modules have 0-level nesting
+          *   more complex top-level modules may have N-level nesting

     Until number of dirs in the list is excessively large, it is just simpler.